sitek94/gilded-rose-typescript/README.md

    - Her `GildedRose` class doesn't have `items` that it iterates over, there is just one item being handled.
    - Some edge cases are not handled, e.g. in her implementation it'd be possible to increment the quality "Aged Brie" to 51.
+   - In her version a normal/common item has property name of "normal", whereas in original Kata, any item which name is not "Aged Brie", "Backstage passes", "Sulfuras" or "Conjured" is considered normal.

 ## Resources